Developer Guide

 -

-find n/Amazon
+find n/Apple n/Googlefind n/Amazon

 Expected: The List Panel shows the internship entry whose company name matches with

-command, the search is always done in the unfiltered list even if the List Panel was showing a filtered list. -
+Amazon.
+This means that for thefindcommand, the search is always done in the unfiltered list even if the List Panel was showing a filtered list. -

-Expected: An error message is displayed in the Result Display.
+findExpected: An error message is displayed in the Result Display.
 This is because a minimum of 1 optional field must be specified.

 -

-Expected: An error message is displayed in the Result Display.
+find s/Applied s/InterviewingExpected: An error message is displayed in the Result Display.
 This is because

-is not a valid value for theSTATUS
+Interviewingis not a valid value for theSTATUSfield. -

-Expected: Only the internship entry with company name
+find n/Google n/Samsung s/Applied s/AssessmentExpected: Only the internship entry with company name

-Expected: Only the internship entry with status
+find s/Assessment s/Interview t/GolangExpected: Only the internship entry with status

 Get Upcoming Events and Deadlines